 Storing data in the public cloud has its obvious advantages.
-Cloud’s elastic provisioning capabilities gives you access to additional storage space when you need it.
-What you choose to store in the cloud versus on local
+Cloud's elastic provisioning capabilities give you access to additional storage space when you need it.
+What you choose to store in the cloud versus on local servers, however, makes a difference.
+The following types of data are good fits for public cloud storage.

 The case for clutching your data